NathanDean/fuzzy-logic/README.md

 ## Overview

 A booking platform for [Fuzzy Logic](https://www.fzzy.co.uk), an improv company.
+I built this when I wanted to run some improv workshops, and decided I would challenge myself to build my own booking platform, rather than relying on a third party service.

 ### What it does